 The Beacon frame contains all elements requested by the Request element.

 If the next Beacon frame is not used as a response, a Probe Response frame is transmitted.
-The Probe Response frame shall be addressed to the broadcast or the address of the transmitter of the Probe Request frame.
+The Probe Response frame shall be addressed to the broadcast or the address of the transmitter of the Probe Request frame if the Probe Request is received from a non-UHR STA or if the transmitter of the Probe Response is a non-UHR STA.
+If the Probe Request is transmitted by a UHR STA and the responder is a UHR STA, then the responding UHR STA shall set the address of the Probe Response frame to broadcast address.
 The Probe Response frame may be transmitted to all or some of the Probe Request frames received from FILS STAs.
 A first FILS STA may choose not to respond to Probe Request frames from a second FILS STA addressed to the broadcast address if the first STA receives an acknowledged Probe Response frame addressed to the second STA containing the SSID of the first STA’s BSS.
 A non-S1G AP shall remain in the awake state, and shall respond to Probe Request frames, subject to the criteria above.

+NOTE – A responding UHR STA determines the transmitter of a received Probe Request frame as a UHR STA based on the presence of the UHR Capabilities element in the request frame.